lovetoys/lovetoys/README.md

 The best way of installing Lovetoys is creating a submodule and cloning it right into your git repo.
 Another way is to just download the files, especially the lovetoys folder, and copy them to your project folder.

-The following text describes the different classes that the lovetoys provide.
+The following text describes the different classes the lovetoys provide.
 To use everything just require lovetoys/engine.

 For an example on how to use the lovetoys check our [example](https://github.com/Nukesor/lua-lovetoys/tree/master/example) folder.

 ## Entity Component System

 ### Entity

 The Entity is the basic object that is beeing administrated by the engine.
 It functions merely as a container for components.

-#### Entity:addComponent(component)
+#### Entity:add(component)
 component = Instance of a component.

 Adds a component to this particular entity.

-#### Entity:removeComponent(name)
+#### Entity:remove(name)

 name = Name of the component class
 typeof(name) = String

 Removes a component from this particular entity.

-#### Entity:getComponent(Name)
+#### Entity:get(Name)

 name = Name of the component class typeof(name) = String

-Returns the particular component.
-Returns `nil` if the Entity has no component with the name `name`.
+Returns the component or `nil` if the Entity has no component with the given `name`.

 ### Component

-This does not do anything yet.
+This doesn't do anything yet.
 It will be used for type checks someday.

 ### System

 Systems function as service provider inside of the ECS.
-The engine manages all Systems and assigns all compatible entities to the respective systems.
+The engine manages all Systems and assigns all suitable entities to the respective systems.

 There are two types of Systems: "logic" and "draw" Systems.
 Logic systems perform logic operations, like moving a player and updating physics.
 Their `update` method is called by `Engine:update()`, which in turn should be called in the `update` function of your game loop.
 Draw systems are responsible for rendering your game world on screen.
 Their `draw` method is called by `Engine:draw()`, which is usually called in the `draw()` function of the game loop.